Deep brain stimulation: Long term comparisons

-Persistent adverse effects after DBS can include decline in speech, gait, loss of cognitive function and depression, though problems with cognition mitigate after the first year.
+Persistent adverse effects after DBS can include a decline in speech, gait, loss of cognitive function, and depression, though problems with cognition mitigate after the first year.

 In the longer term and with trials comparing targets head to head, STN and GPi were found to be equal for activities of daily living in the off state and for motor function in both the on and off state.
 GPi had less dyskinesia and improved activities of daily living in the on state for advanced Parkinson's disease.
 There was no significant difference between the STN and GPi for motor scores during the on medication phase.
 The GPi reduces dyskinesia through a medication independent mechanism and has less neuropsychiatric effects (i.e. depression, apathy, and suicide).
 The long term duration of therapeutic benefit has not been clearly established, though reports suggest that individuals may have sustained clinical improvement for at least 10 years.

 There is usually a greater improvement in akinesia targeting the STN as compared to the pallidus, while there may be a wearing off of the initially excellent antiakinetic effect with pallidal stimulation after 5 years.
 Conversely, deep brain stimulation of the GPi has consistently shown superior and sustained reduction in dyskinesia.
 Although overall gait has been reported to improve consistently after DBS, postural instability, which can affect gait, is less likely to respond.
 A greater number of falls occur after surgery with DBS of the STN as compared to the GPi.